Q: How do I become a volunteer?

 Q: Where do I record service hours?

-A: Sign in and out on the sheet on the clipboard in the Art Gallery at TPF.
+A: Sign in and out on tablet in the Art Gallery at TPF.

 Q: I have a lot of free time; can I just drop in to volunteer?